PV Storage Arbitrage Returns: How Battery Storage Turns Negative Electricity Prices into Revenue

 Our article on negative electricity prices and their regulatory implications explains the opportunities and risks of this regulation, as well as all the details regarding the compensation mechanism and grandfathering provisions—our comprehensive guide to negative electricity prices provides the structural background.

 Legal Notice: This article is intended solely for general informational purposes and does not constitute investment, tax, or legal advice.
 Return figures are based on historical data from the Helm Group and are not a guarantee of future results.
 For advice tailored to your individual situation, please consult a licensed advisor.
 All information is provided without warranty.
-As of March 2026.
+Legal provisions and procedures are current as of August 2026 and are subject to change; ongoing regulatory proceedings such as AgNes (Federal Network Agency) may alter the framework conditions described.
+As of August 2026.

 a battery on a motherboard